Archives#

 conda workspace archive --exclude "benchmarks/**" --exclude "*.csv"

 Both sources are combined.
-Built-in exclusions (.git, __pycache__, .conda/envs, .pixi) always apply regardless of configuration.
+Built-in exclusions (.git, __pycache__, .conda/envs, .pixi, and common credential material such as .env, .ssh, .aws, and .npmrc) always apply regardless of configuration.

 Extract an archive#